Flexibility, pay-for-performance, and built-in givebacks.

-Get new customers and sales by selling gift cards, prepaid vouchers and other special offers in PTAs' online stores.
-We'll help you craft a great deal, and PTAs promote your offer to parents.
+Get new customers and sales by placing special offers in PTAs' online stores.
+We'll help you craft a great deal, and PTAs will promote your offer to parents.

-Schools get ~20% of every sale - and you get new customers who love you for supporting their school.
+PTAs get up to 20% of every sale - and you get new customers who love you for supporting their school.

 You only pay when you gain a new customer.

-When you place Community Offers, your business gets:
+When you place Givebacks Offers, your business gets:

 The ability to update and alter offers throughout the year.

-A monthly analytics report on purchases and redemptions (i.e., new customers) for each school you select.
+A monthly analytics report on purchases and redemptions (i.e., new customers) for each school PTA you select.

 Proceeds from sales of your item(s) deposited directly into your merchant account with MemberHub.

-To connect your brand with your local community and make a significant impact.
+To connect your brand with K-12 parents and make a significant impact.

 You only pay when parents purchase your offers.
-MemberHub charges all businesses a small fee to promote Community Offers.
+MemberHub charges all businesses a small fee to promote Givebacks Offers.
 The specific fee varies based on the industry, market, and consumer demand.

-PTAs get a donation of about 20% of proceeds on every sale.
+PTAs get a donation of up to 20% of proceeds on every sale.

 Credit card transaction fees also apply.